Q: Why is VCU creating the ICA?

 Q: Will the VCUarts Anderson Gallery be replaced by the ICA?

 A: The Anderson Gallery has been an important venue for VCUarts for more than 35 years, presenting juried student and MFA thesis shows and exhibitions featuring emerging and established artists from around the world.
 Closed for part of 2015 and 2016, the building received some needed improvements and updates to accommodate new expectations, including the former Depot Gallery’s role as an exhibition space for student art work.
 The Anderson Gallery’s large following will be welcomed at the ICA, a showcase for cutting edge contemporary art work and performance from around the world.

 Q: What’s your correct name?

-The ICA’s official name is The Institute for Contemporary Art at Virginia Commonwealth University (or VCU ICA).
+The ICA’s official name is The Institute for Contemporary Art at Virginia Commonwealth University (or ICAVCU).
 Thanks to a generous gift by the Markel Corporation, the building has been named The Markel Center.